Who are we and why we collect personal data

 Before you take part in research with us, we use the information we know about you to:

-- Invite you to participate in research
+- Invite you to participate in the research study

-- Answer any queries or questions you get in touch with us about
+- Answer your queries or questions

 - Conduct research with you